score-json/json/.dotstop_extensions/README.md

 The custom references can be used by specifying the arguments as specified in the constructor (see references.py) at the top of the trudag item files under references:

-For the `CPPTestReferenceTestsuite` an example is:
+For the `JSONTestsuiteReference` an example is:
 ```
 ---
 ...